cylc/cylc-admin/docs/dec-workshop-report.md

 The implementation plan can be summarized as follows.

 First:
-1. finish of critical Cylc-7 developments and release cylc-7.8.0,
+1. finish off critical Cylc-7 developments and release cylc-7.8.0,
    then make a 7.8.x branch for ongoing Cylc-7 maintenance

 Then begin Cylc-8 development: